 The subtitle I selected for this epic adventure to the summit of Mount Hughes is more than just a catchy subtitle.
 Whether you opt for an out-and-back via either the canyon or the ridgeline, or whether you combine both canyon and ridgeline into a loop as I’ve done, one thing [aside from sensational views and loads of fun] is guaranteed: the going is fast and smooth on this off-trail adventure.
-With many routes to assist you on most of the ‘off-trail’ segments, along with a few trails that are not shown on the topo, you will be cruising through most of this adventure instead of battling brush.Hike
+With many routes to assist you on most of the ‘off-trail’ segments, along with a few trails that are not shown on the topo, you will be cruising through most of this adventure instead of battling brush.

 Looking at a topo reveals there many options for hiking Mount Hughes.
 Below, I’ve detailed the lollipop-like loop that I completed.
-In addition to being relatively easy to access, this incredible loop will give you a great tour of the beautiful surrounding area.
+In addition to being relatively easy to access, this incredible loop will give you a grand tour of the beautiful surrounding area.

 For those seasoned in off-trail peak bagging, the ascent up Mount Hughes will likely be fun and easy: nothing is overly steep in terms of grade, there is little to no loose/tricky footing, there are not tons of cacti to dodge, and there are even some faint routes.
 That said, given a few areas with FIELDS of shin-daggers, Mount Hughes apt to give you a few pokes before allowing you to reach the top.
-However, with sensational, 360 degree summit views, fighting your way through the shin-dagger fields is a small price to pay.
+However, with sensational, 360-degree summit views, fighting your way through the shin-dagger fields is a small price to pay.

 The summit register is located under a cairn by the highpoint.
 Being a SAHC peak, Mount Hughes gets some amount of action; but like the nearby Kunde Mountain, there are not floods of folks bagging these peaks.
 The summit of Mount Hughes has three survey markers right in the area of the highpoint.
 One of them is situated at the bottom of the summit cairn, and the other two are out in the open nearby; they should be fairly obvious to spot if you’re walking about on the summit.

+Returning from Mount Hughes via the 4.75-mile ridgeline traverse is genuinely a fantastic experience.
+In addition to killer views, this is a really fun route that allows you to quickly cover tons of distance without constantly battling brush.
+For the first 3.35 miles or so, you’ll be on the Canelo Hills' main ridgeline that runs from the NW to the SE, and the last 1.40 miles is your ‘exit ridge.’
+First, you’ll take the very short descent of under 1/10th of a mile off Mount Hughes to a small saddle between Mount Hughes and the next prominent point on the ridgeline.
+With a well-defined route and no shin-dagger fields to contend with, the descent off Hughes is quite pleasant.
+There is also a barbed-wire fence running off Mount Hughes that follows the ridgeline, and to top things off, the entire portion of the main ridgeline is also routed.
+Nonetheless, with the many minor ridgelines that extend off the main ridge, I can’t emphasize enough the importance of using a GPS app like Route Scout.
 I generally have a decent sense of direction [at least in terms of identifying which direction I came from / started from], but trust me when I say: this hike had me ‘turned around’ like no other!
-And, while the barbed wire fence may be reliable in keeping you on track after first coming off of Mount Hughes and shortly thereafter, further down the ridgeline there are other intersecting barbed wire fences that may make things confusing.
+And, while the barbed wire fence may be reliable in keeping you on track after first coming off of Mount Hughes and shortly after that, further down the ridgeline, other intersecting barbed wire fences may make things confusing.
 Also, to get back to your starting point, you’ll eventually have to head in a different direction than the way the barbwire fence runs.
-The exit ridge begins at the prominent point that is located just SW of the end of FR 236; the next prominent point on the exit ridge is the one right by the end of FR 236; and the final one is UN 5731.
-Finally, a short bushwhack of about two-thirds of a mile from the top of UN 5731 will bring you back to FR 636, completing the loop portion of this awesome adventure.
+The exit ridge begins at the prominent point located just SW of the end of FR 236; the next prominent point on the exit ridge is the one right by the end of FR 236; and the final one is UN 5731.
+Finally, a short bushwhack of about two-thirds of a mile from the top of UN 5731 will bring you back to FR 636, completing the loop portion of this extraordinary adventure.